 In the same state, you'd find the city of Pittsburgh, which is home to approximately 90 diverse and eclectic neighborhoods and many of them offer convenient access to downtown and urban amenities.
 The overall stability of Pittsburgh’s economic outlook has contributed significantly to the gains seen in the real estate market.
 Pittsburgh is seeing an incredible renaissance, unlike many other Rust Belt cities.
 It is attracting new residents, redeveloping its downtown.
 And it is an excellent place to invest in real estate while it is still in the early stages of its rebound.

 Let us know which real estate markets you consider best for real estate investing!

 Remember, caveat emptor still applies when buying a property anywhere.
-Some of the information contained in this article was pulled from third party sites mentioned under references.
+Some of the information contained in this article was pulled from third-party sites mentioned under references.
 Although the information is believed to be reliable, Norada Real Estate Investments makes no representations, warranties, or guarantees, either express or implied, as to whether the information presented is accurate, reliable, or current.
 All information presented should be independently verified through the references given below.
-As a general policy, the Norada Real Estate Investments makes no claims or assertions about the future housing market conditions across the US.
+As a general policy, Norada Real Estate Investments makes no claims or assertions about the future housing market conditions across the US.